Christina Nilsson: Biography

 Nilsson made her debut at the Royal Opera House, Covent Garden in 1869 in Lucia di Lammermoor, and also sang the first London performance of Hamlet.
-Further London performances between 1869 and 1874, Nilsson dividing her time between Covent Garden, Drury Lane, and Her Majesty's Theatre, and singing work by artists as varied as Mozart, Meyerbeer, Thomas, Wagner, Meyerbeer, Verdi, and Michael Balfe.
+Further London performances between 1869 and 1874, Nilsson dividing her time between Covent Garden, Drury Lane, and Her Majesty's Theatre, and singing work by artists as varied as Mozart, Meyerbeer, Ambroise Thomas, Wagner, Verdi, and Michael Balfe.

-Her North American operatic debut took place in Boston in October 1871, when she once again portrayed "Marguerite" in Gounod's Faust.
+Her North American operatic debut took place in Boston in October 1871, when she once again portrayed Marguerite in Gounod's Faust.
 This was followed by her first operatic performance in New York City at the Academy of Music in 1871, singing in the first New York performance of Thomas's Mignon.
 During 1871–1873 she also appeared in opera performances in Pittsburgh, Philadelphia and Washington DC.
-New roles included "Zerlina" in Mozart's Don Giovanni and "Leonora" in Verdi's Il Trovatore both in New York.
+New roles included Zerlina in Mozart's Don Giovanni and Leonora in Verdi's Il Trovatore both in New York.

 Nilsson also made concert tours: a tour of the United States and Canada in autumn 1870 (with Maurice Strakosch as manager), with her first concert at Steinway Hall, New York, in September; and several times of Russia between 1872 and 1875.
 The North American tour proved extremely lucrative, reportedly netting her two hundred thousand dollars and the acclaim of the American public.
 After her first successful US tour Nilsson returned to England and married the French stockbroker Auguste Rouzaud (b.1837) The wedding in Westminster Abbey, London, on July 27, 1872, was boycotted by the groom's family.
 The marriage lasted until February 1882 when Rouzaud died in Paris after a period of illness.

-Composer Piotr Tchaikovsky heard Nilsson's interpretation of "Marguerite" in Faust at her Moscow debut in November 1872, and claimed she embodied Goethe's ideals.
-Her performances in Russia were well received by audiences, including the Tsar and Tsarina, who gifted her valuable jewelry (now on display at Smålands Museum in Växjö).
+Composer Piotr Tchaikovsky heard Nilsson's interpretation of Marguerite in Faust at her Moscow debut in November 1872, and claimed she embodied Goethe's ideals.
+Her performances in Russia were well received by audiences, including the Emperor and Empress, who gifted her valuable jewelry (now on display at Smålands Museum in Växjö).

 In 1876, Nilsson undertook a Scandinavian tour.
-On August 25, she portrayed "Marguerite" in a performance of Faust at the Royal Stora Theatre, Stockholm, and she also performed the roles of "Valentine" (in Les Huguenots) and "Mignon".
+On August 25, she portrayed Marguerite in a performance of Faust at the Royal Stora Theatre, Stockholm, and she also performed the roles of Valentine (in Les Huguenots) and "Mignon".
 She also sang in Uppsala, Kristiania (Oslo), Gothenburg, Växjö, Malmö and Copenhagen.
-This was followed by a debut in January 1877 at the Hofoper in Vienna in the role of "Ophelia", after which she was appointed Imperial Austro-Hungarian Court and Chamber Singer.
+This was followed by a debut in January 1877 at the Hofoper in Vienna in the role of Ophélie, after which she was appointed Imperial Austro-Hungarian Court and Chamber Singer.
 She also performed in Budapest, Hamburg and Brussels, before returning to London for another opera season.
 In the autumn of 1877 she traveled again to Russia and here she was appointed Imperial Russian Chamber Singer.